rohenaz/MAP/README.md

 # Concepts
 ## Keys are Namespaces

 Since the keyspace is shared, you can either prefix your keys with a unique identifier, or operate in the global space, sharing that dataset and inheriting the emergent schema.
-Sharing the global naimspace can be useful when it is intended to be shared among many apps.
+Sharing the global namespace can be useful when it is intended to be shared among many apps.

   Potential Namespaces for Global Identifiers